 Barstool likes women’s hockey now.
 The NWHL seems to have finally gotten on the good side of the very people who have spent the last few years cyberbullying its core audience.
 Some of their players have won the title of “good women,” and it probably feels really good to get that kind of positive attention from a company that has so much influence in hockey media.
 But you can’t have a league that appeals both to the Barstool crowd and to the main targets of their infamous harassment campaigns.
 You have to choose.

-Embracing Barstool and its culture of online harassment would be a betrayal, not just of the NWHL’s audience, but of players like Riveters rookie Saroya Tinker, who are not going to be treated well by the Barstool crowd – Barstool president Dave Portnoy has already openly called for Tinker to be jailed, and several of her Riveters teammates liked the tweet.
+Embracing Barstool and its culture of online harassment would be a betrayal, not just of the NWHL’s audience, but of players like Riveters rookie Saroya Tinker, who are not going to be treated well by the Barstool crowd.
+Barstool president Dave Portnoy has already openly called for Tinker to be jailed for criticizing his company, and several of her Riveters teammates liked the tweet.
 I was pleasantly surprised by the way the NWHL responded to the initial video, but they need to do more to protect their players, especially in light of Portnoy’s most recent comments.
 I hope that they continue to distance themselves from this organization as much as possible.

 You know, I’ve been talking about the toxic culture surrounding men’s hockey for years now, and what I keep hearing in response is that if I hate hockey culture so much, I should just stop watching.
 Maybe it’s time stoolies took their own advice.